okta/okta-mobile-swift/README.md

 methodTypeField.selectedOption = smsMethod
 phoneNumberField.value = "+15551234567"

-remediation.proceed { (response, error) in
+let newResponse = try await remediation.proceed()
-    // Use this response to present the verification code UI to the user }
+// Use this response to present the verification code UI to the user
 ```

 ##### Responding with the verification code